 What is Veterinary Physiotherapy?

 Keeping your animals active, comfortable, and thriving.

-Discover how veterinary physiotherapy from Jo Seddon Porteous can help your animals move better, recover from injury and enjoy more comfortable lives, wherever you are in Bath, Bristol, or Wells.
+Discover how veterinary physiotherapy from Jo Seddon Porteous can help your animals move better, recover from injury and enjoy more comfortable lives, wherever you are in Bath and Bristol.

+What is Veterinary Physiotherapy?